Hegelim/realtimebidding/Online_Bidding_Algorithm_Literature_Review.md

 ## Terminology

-* **Real-time bidding (RTB)**-  the process in which digital advertising inventory is bought and sold.
+* **<u>Real-time bidding (RTB)</u>**-  the process in which digital advertising inventory is bought and sold.
 This process occurs in less than a second (usually less than 100ms [5, 14]) It allows advertisers to bid for impressions based on targeted audiences [7] on a per-access bases [5].
-* **Vickrey Auction (Second price auction)** [link](https://en.wikipedia.org/wiki/Vickrey_auction)- a type of sealed-bid auction.
+* **<u>Vickrey Auction (Second price auction)</u>** [link](https://en.wikipedia.org/wiki/Vickrey_auction)- a type of sealed-bid auction.
 Bidders submit written bids without knowing the bid of the other people in the auction.
 The highest bidder wins but the price paid is the second-highest bid.
 This type of auction gives participants an incentive to reveal their true valuation of the item [5].
 * **Generalized second-price auction (GSP)** [link](https://en.wikipedia.org/wiki/Generalized_second-price_auction) - a non-truthful auction mechanism for multiple items.
 Each bidder places a bid.
 The highest bidder gets the first slot, the second-highest, the second slot and so on, but the highest bidder pays the price bid by the second-highest bidder, the second-highest pays the price bid by the third-highest, and so on.
 * **Public Information** - the information that are available to the public during auctions.
 In online bidding, it can be user information [10].
 * **Private Information** - the information that is not available to the public.
 For example, the bidder's valuation of the item.